ericstrobl/GRCI/README.md

 > library(devtools)

-Extract 'RANN-master.zip' and install RANN.
-Then:
+Extract 'GRCI-master.zip' and then extract 'RANN-master.zip.'
+Install RANN:

+> install("Directory_to.../RANN-master")

+Then install GRCI:

-> install("Directory_to.../GRCI")
+> install("Directory_to.../GRCI-master")

 > library(GRCI)